Grilled Acorn Squash Salad

 Once your acorn squash is done you can serve it as a simple side dish or incorporate it into this delicious salad below.

 While the squash is grilling you can prepare this simple salad.
 Mix up your citrus vinaigrette, toss it with arugula, and add some dried cranberries, goat cheese, and place the grilled squash wedges on top.
 You can remove the outer skin before serving, or serve it as is.
-I like to serve it with the skin on for presentation, and allow guests to remove the skin as they eat the salad.
+I like to serve it with the skin on for presentation, and allow guests to remove the skin, should they choose to do so, as they eat the salad.